awsdocs/aws-glue-developer-guide/doc_source/access-control-overview.md

 + **Effect** – You specify the effect, either allow or deny, when the user requests the specific action\.
 If you don't explicitly grant access to \(allow\) a resource, access is implicitly denied\.
 You can also explicitly deny access to a resource, which you might do to make sure that a user cannot access it, even if a different policy grants access\.
 + **Principal** – In identity\-based policies \(IAM policies\), the user that the policy is attached to is the implicit principal\.
 For resource\-based policies, you specify the user, account, service, or other entity that you want to receive permissions \(applies to resource\-based policies only\)\.
 AWS Glue doesn't support resource\-based policies\.

-To learn more about IAM policy syntax and descriptions, see [AWS IAM Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.
+To learn more about IAM policy syntax and descriptions, see [IAM JSON Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.

 For a table showing all of the AWS Glue API operations and the resources that they apply to, see [AWS Glue API Permissions: Actions and Resources Reference](api-permissions-reference.md)\.

 ## Specifying Conditions in a Policy<a name="specifying-conditions-overview"></a>

 When you grant permissions, you can use the access policy language to specify the conditions when a policy should take effect\.
 For example, you might want a policy to be applied only after a specific date\.
-For more information about specifying conditions in a policy language, see [Condition](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#Condition) in the *IAM User Guide*\.
+For more information about specifying conditions in a policy language, see [Condition](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) in the *IAM User Guide*\.

 To express conditions, you use predefined condition keys\.
 There are AWS\-wide condition keys and AWS Glue–specific keys that you can use as appropriate\.
 For a complete list of AWS\-wide keys, see [Available Keys for Conditions](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#AvailableKeys) in the *IAM User Guide*\.